Landlords in Philadelphia face a challenging set of rules and regulations. Below are my answers to some of the most frequently asked questions I hear.

 Where can I obtain a Philadelphia Rental Certificate?

 A Certificate of Rental Suitability is required of landlords who wish to rent a property to new tenants.
-You may apply online at the Department of Licenses & Inspections' website or you may apply in person at the Department of Licenses and Inspections, Certifications Unit, Public Services Concourse in the Municipal Services Building, 1401 John F. Kennedy Blvd.
+You may apply online at the Department of Business Services website or you may apply in person at the Department of Licenses and Inspections, Certifications Unit, Public Services Concourse in the Municipal Services Building, 1401 John F. Kennedy Blvd.

 (Greg Damis 10/2016)